darthlukan/react-user-card/README.md

 > * Package for NPM/Bower/whatever the JS users are using nowadays
 > * Optional color params for title background and title font
+> * Fix CSS inclusion, copying files from installation paths is janky
 > * Better behavior on mobile screens, current media queries aren't really good enough
 > * Cleanups